Students’ digital practices in post-digital environments

 The iMCD Project sparked my interest in the huge potential of using lifelogging cameras in my research.
 The support from the UBDC perfectly aligned with my research goals and I was able to conduct a pilot study where I tracked the activities of three international students over the course of a week.
 The participants agreed to wear the cameras and record their activities, and the resulting data included a total of 50,000+ snapshots.
 The UBDC team provided valuable technical support and Dr Catherine Lido, who worked closely with research staff in the School of Education, helped me with extensive guidance on the ethical dimensions of collecting and handling this type of data.
 To protect the identity of my participants and their data, I developed a protocol that gave the participants the possibility to delete unwanted private images.
 I also made sure that the photos that were to be used in the project followed the most recent research guidelines for identity and privacy protection.

 The cameras were spot on!
 The images captured reveal a fascinating range of practices and habits that sit at the border of the digital and non-digital.
 The findings from this project show that students use their devices purposefully, perfectly aware of their potential to create distractions and interruptions of their learning flow.
 When it comes to academic work, students draw upon different sources of knowledge which come from the traditional books and journal articles, as well as their Facebook feed and other social media sites.
 What’s more interesting is that the archive of images goes to suggest that students operate in post-digital environments.
 Their digital and non-digital activities are not separate but integrated at all times.
-Students use all possible devices (from pen and paper to computer and mobile phones) to create knowledge.
+Students use all possible devices (from pen and paper to computers and mobile phones) to create knowledge.
 It is almost impossible to simply describe what students learn from Moodle OR their textbooks OR social media.
 Knowledge is formed from all these brought together.

 I have had the opportunity to share the preliminary findings of my research at an international conference (College on Composition and Communication Annual Conference, Portland, USA) and in the UK at the 9th Conference of the European Association for Teaching Academic Writing (Royal Holloway University of London).
 Both presentations were very well received and attendees were very much interested in learning about the methodological aspects around the use of the lifelogging cameras.
 I am currently preparing a conference presentation on the same project at the Scottish Educational Research Association Annual Conference and a journal article.
 While this was a pilot project with a small number of participants, given the positive response that I received, I plan to seek funding for a larger project.
 This will allow me to work with the UBDC resources and expertise to investigate students’ practices in post-digital environments at a larger scale and for a more extended period of time.